rabbitmq/rabbitmq-website/site/feature-flags.md

 despite having different versions and thus potentially having different feature sets or implementation details.

-This subsystem was introduced in RabbitMQ 3.8.0 to allow **[rolling upgrades](./upgrade.html#rolling-upgrades) of cluster members without shutting down the entire cluster**.
+This subsystem was introduced in to allow for **[rolling upgrades](./upgrade.html#rolling-upgrades) of cluster members without shutting down the entire cluster**.

 <p class="box-warning">
 Feature flags are not meant to be used as a form of cluster configuration.
 After a successful rolling upgrade, users should enable all feature flags.

-Each feature flag will become mandatory at some point.
+Each feature flag will become mandatory (graduate) at some point.
 For example,
 <a href="https://github.com/rabbitmq/rabbitmq-server/blob/main/release-notes/3.11.0.md#compatibility-notes">
 RabbitMQ 3.11 requires feature flags introduced in 3.8 to be enabled prior to the upgrade</a>.
 </p>

 ## <a id="tldr" class="anchor" href="#tldr">Quick summary (TL;DR)</a>

-### The Two Main Rules
+### Feature Flag Ground Rules

- * A feature flag can be enabled only if all nodes in the cluster support it.
+ * A feature flag can be enabled only if all nodes in the cluster support it
  * A node can join or re-join a cluster only if:
-    1. it supports all feature flags enabled in the cluster and
+    1. it supports all the feature flags enabled in the cluster and
-    2. if the cluster supports all the feature flags enabled on that node.
+    2. if every other cluster member supports all the feature flags enabled on that node
+ * Once enabled, a feature flag cannot be disabled

-For example, RabbitMQ 3.12.x and 3.11.x nodes are compatible as long as no 3.12.x feature flags are enabled.
+For example, RabbitMQ 3.12.x and 3.11.x nodes are compatible as long as no 3.12.x-specific feature flags are enabled.

 <p class="box-warning">